Barbican to Laira Rail Bridge

 If you would like to discuss any aspect of the proposals, please call 01752 668000 or alternatively, contact the email address above saying how you would like to be contacted.

-A consultation summary with next steps will be published on this webpage by 18 December.
+A consultation summary with next steps will be published on this webpage by the end of October 2018.

-If approved, it is expected that the works will start in early 2018 and be completed in the spring.
+If approved, it is expected that the works will start in late 2018 and be completed in the spring.